solaeus/dust/docs/language.md

 ### Function

+A function encapsulates a section of the abstract tree so that it can be run seperately and with different arguments.
+The function body is a [block](#block), so adding `async` will cause the body to run like any other `async` block.
+Unlike some languages, there are no concepts like futures or async functions in Dust.

-Functions are first-class values in Dust, so they are assigned to variables like any other value.
+Functions are **first-class values** in Dust, so they can be assigned to variables like any other value.

 ```dust
 # This simple function has no arguments and no return value.